Valentine Painting Activity with Stencils

 Cut out half a heart shape on the fold.

-Unfold the template to reveal a stencil.
+Unfold the heart shape to reveal a stencil template.

 Paint inside the stencil - and outside if preferred.